 We tried calling the front desk to inquire about a possible upgrade, book a spa treatment, and make a reservation for the Spanish restaurant.
 They told us the concierge was on their lunch break and to call back later.
 It seemed odd that a fancy resort like this wouldn’t take care of guests immediately but ok, sure.
 She’s on her lunch break.
 We’ll try again later.
 Plus, we’re easy-going and having a good time.
 “Una mas cervesa, por favor!”

 We hurried downstairs as soon as the lunch buffet was supposed to open.
 We were starving from not having eaten much so we could take full advantage of the buffet.
 It was closed.
 They pointed us in the direction of the snack bar.
 Thinking it was just opening late, we headed to the spa to try and book the couples package that they recommended.

 When we told the spa manager we wanted to book the couples package, she told us that she only had one therapist working that day and therefore couldn’t get a couples massage.
 This was the same spa manager that had just suggested we book this particular package.

-Since we were still feeling pretty stoked on the whole idea of being tourists for a night, we booked it anyways, just without the couples massage.
+Since we were still feeling pretty stoked on the whole idea of being tourists for a night, we booked it anyway, just without the couples massage.
 “We can’t hang out during a couples massage anyway!” – is how we justified it as we walked back down to the buffet……….. that was still closed!